Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Comparison with other morphological measurements

 \subsection{S\'ersic parameters versus \texttt{Zoobot}}

-We next compare the results of S\'ersic fits to machine-learning based labels obtained using \texttt{Zoobot}, which is presented in \cite{Q1-SP047}.
-We follow the tree structure of the various questions asked to citizens and for which an expected fraction of voters was predicted by \texttt{Zoobot}.
+Next, we compared the results of S\'ersic fits to machine-learning based labels obtained using \texttt{Zoobot}, which is presented in \cite{Q1-SP047}.
+We followed the tree structure of the various questions asked to citizens and for which an expected fraction of voters was predicted by \texttt{Zoobot}.
+The first question asked was `Is the galaxy simply smooth and rounded, with no sign of a disk?' with two possible answers: `smooth' and `disc or features'.
+If volunteers answered the latter, they were then asked to answer if the disc is edge-on or not.
+If they answered `edge-on', they were then asked about the presence of a either a round or boxy bulge sticking out of the disc profile, whereas if they answered `not edge-on', they were asked about the bulge size relative to the whole galaxy.
+Other questions are beyond the scope of this section.
 The sample used in this section corresponds to galaxies for which such labels are available, with $\IE<20.5$ or a segmentation area larger than 1200\,pixels (see \citealt{Q1-SP047}).